 - medications – several medications can cause symptoms (e.g., agitation, confusion, or disorientation) that look like Alzheimer's disease, including some pain medications and certain medications used for depression or anxiety – talk to your doctor or pharmacist to find out whether a medication you or a loved one is taking could cause these symptoms

-These and other possible causes of dementia can mostly be identified with a few tests and questions.
+These and other possible causes of dementia can often be identified with a few tests and questions.
 If the symptoms of Alzheimer's are present, and there's no other explanation for them, the physician will give a diagnosis of "probable Alzheimer's disease."
 This diagnosis is right 9 times out of 10.
+Biomarkers are being identified to help devise a test for Alzheimer's disease, which might be available in the future.

 Treatment and Prevention

 Because there is currently no cure for Alzheimer's disease, treatment focuses on relieving symptoms and maintaining the quality of the person's life.
-Certain medications, called cholinesterase inhibitors, can help maintain brain function and delay the progression of the disease for several months to a year.
-People with moderate-to-advanced disease have been treated with a medication called memantine, which may provide additional benefit.
+Certain medications, called cholinesterase inhibitors, can help maintain brain function and delay the progression of the disease, but cannot reverse the changes.
+People with moderate-to-advanced disease may be treated with a medication called memantine, which can provide some benefit.
 This medication can also be used by people who do not tolerate cholinesterase inhibitors.
 However, the course of the disease is such that it eventually continues to worsen.

 Fortunately, there are a number of ways to help people with Alzheimer's disease that do not involve medications.
 These include: